snabbco/snabb/src/doc/testing.md

 ## Environment Variables

-Some Snabb Switch tests require configuration through environment variables.
+Some Snabb tests require configuration through environment variables.
 Described below are the environment variables used throughout the tests: